 Remember that an engine may start and run if the coil is bad but not under or near full throttle.

 If the secondary wire is open (no resistance to ground), the coil is probably OK.
 If this is the case, you can replace the wire rather than go to the trouble and expense of replacing the entire coil assembly.
 If the coil must be replaced, to the this page.
 An internal break in the secondary wire will cause missing and a drop in engine output at high engine loading.
 It becomes more acute as the engine heats up and pressures increase inside the cylinder.
-When the break gets sufficiently wide through burning of the ends, the spark cannot jump the gap in the wire, the engine will not start, and the coil may be damaged from internal overvoltage.
+When the break gets sufficiently wide through burning of the ends, the spark cannot jump the gap in the wire, the engine will not start and the coil may be damaged from internal overvoltage.